Skip to content

 • On the southwest corner of Randall Avenue and Underwood Street (inside Gate #18): Charter buses pick up and drop off near this gate

-Check out a State Fair Map
+Check out a State Fair Map.

 Electrical Outlets for Recharging Electric Mobility Scooters